DerrickGXD/DeepFair_With_JAX/README.md

 ```
 python train.py
 ```
 This script will use `experiment_data.npz` to train the model.
-The parameters for training, e.g batch, learning rate, has=ve not been optimised yet.
+The parameters for training, e.g batch, learning rate, have not been optimised yet.
 After complete training, the parameters for model will be saved in `best_param.pkl` file.

 # Testing Data
 Coming soon.